LIVING AS A DIGITAL NOMAD IN VIETNAM...

 Ask to see multiple units, check wifi speeds on your phone.
-I use an app called Speed Smart.
+We use an app called Speed Smart.

 Day 3: Contact the apartment you liked best, and find out when you can move in.
-Probably today.
+Probably today or tomorrow.
 Pay rent (and maybe a deposit) and move in.

 AirBnB works well for shorter term stays.
-On our first trip to Da Nang we only had 3 weeks to spend.
-We fell in love with the top floor studio apartmen at Hi Da Nang Beach Hostel.
+On our first trip to Da Nang we only had 3 weeks to spend, but we fell in love with the top floor studio apartment at Hi Da Nang Beach Hostel.